-(3) Verify the procurement file contains all signed documents certified under penalty of perjury in accordance with Military and Veterans Code sections 999.10, subdivision (a)(3) and 999, subdivision (b)(5)(B).
+- (3) Verify the procurement file contains-all signed documents certified the certification required by-under penalty of perjury in accordance with Military and Veterans Code sections 999.10, subdivision (a)(3)-and 999, subdivision (b)(5)(B). - (e) If a CUF evaluation identifies potential program violations, awarding departments shall investigate and report findings to OSDS, referring to sections\sigma\sigma\sigma 1896.88, 1896.91 and the State Contracting Manual.